 Keep your mind open, and let’s jump into it!

 First and foremost, as you work through the course, you’ll learn to be more conscious of yourself—especially in relation to your surroundings.
 You’ll start recognizing how everything influences your mental health—both good and bad.
-In your texts, you’ll learn about examining physical furnishings, but also your relationships and spiritual wellness.
-You can reflect and apply these analytical skills to yourself.
+In your texts, you’ll learn how to examine physical furnishings along with your relationships and spiritual wellness.
+You’ll reflect and apply these analytical skills to yourself.

 You’ll learn about the Bagua Map, which notes down all the spiritual and interpersonal relationships in your life.
 It shows you exactly how they all intersect and relate.
 Wherever you can pinpoint personal problems, the map guides you on steps you can take to minimize or eliminate them.
 You can re-arrange your furniture to optimize positive energy flow (Ch’i), or you can add cures to improve the space.